Skip to main content

 The agent’s instructions define its general behavior.
 The run’s guidance adds context for a specific execution:

-prompt: 'Analyze the master services agreement in vault vault_abc',
+"prompt": "Analyze the master services agreement in vault vault_abc",

-'Focus on indemnification and limitation of liability.
-The client is in healthcare, so flag any HIPAA-related concerns.',
+"guidance": "Focus on indemnification and limitation of liability.
+The client is in healthcare, so flag any HIPAA-related concerns."

 Model override